Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 Michael A. Taylor padded the lead further when he hit a solo homer off Chris Devenski in the ninth.

-The only time Strasburg was under any kind of real duress after the first inning came when Yuli Gurriel doubled with one out in the sixth before the Nationals intentionally walked Yordan Alvarez.
-But slumping Carlos Correa hit a weak fly ball for an out before rookie pinch-hitter Kyle Tucker struck out to allow Strasburg to wriggle out of the jam and end his solid night.
+The only time Strasburg was under any kind of real duress after the first inning came when Yuli Gurriel doubled with one out in the sixth before the Nationals intentionally walked Yordan Álvarez.
+But the slumping Correa hit a weak fly ball for an out before rookie pinch-hitter Kyle Tucker struck out, allowing Strasburg to wriggle out of the jam and end his solid night.

 While the game was still close, Verlander made a play guaranteed to put him on the World Series blooper reel.
 It came in the fourth inning when he spun to the ground and skidded on his back to snag a soft tapper from Zimmerman on the third base side.
 The grab was fine, but his worst throw of the night came next when he bounced it off his left shin.
 He got to his feet to reveal grass stains on the back his jersey and on his hip, shook his head and chuckled at his errant toss.